jhejna/openx/README.md

 1. `load_dataset`.
 This is when you load and RLDS dataset, and must be used everywhere.
 After this step is when you can apply dataset specific transformations.
 2. `compute_dataset_statistics` computes and caches dataset statistics globally from a path.
 This ignores splits.
-3. `standardize_dataset`.
-This standardizes all datasets to the same format according to a given structure and applies standard episode level transforms.
-Finally removes the last timestep.
-4. `flatten_dataset`.
-This flattens the dataset into a dataset of steps from a dataset of trajectories.

 The dataloader class does this for all datasets in a standard fashion and then shuffles, decodes images, and applies augmentations.